 Take Advantage of the Disney Bounce Back Offers!

 And a bonus tip for those who plan to return the following year…..plan ahead!
 If you’re planning a return trip to the most magical place on Earth the following year, book it before you check out if that’s a possibility.
 Disney only requires the standard $200 deposit when booking.
 And if something comes up, you have plenty of time to change dates or cancel.
-Disney sometimes offers bounce back offers which can save you a lot of time and frustration waiting for Disney to announce a particular discount, especially if its a popular one like the free dining plan.
+Disney sometimes offers bounce-back offers which can save you a lot of time and frustration waiting for Disney to announce a particular discount, especially if it’s a popular one like the free dining plan.
 Bouncebacks can usually be found in the Be Our Guest welcome folder in your room, and if you don’t have a bounceback offer, ask the concierge if they are currently offering any.
 The worst they can say is no, and there is no harm in asking.

-How to have a Less Stressful Disney Vacation
+How to Have a Less Stressful Disney Vacation

 There you have it, all our ways so far of having a less stressful Disney vacation.